Kailadevi

 Kailadevi is a village in Karauli Tehsil, in the Karauli District of the Indian state of Rajasthan.
 It falls under the Bharatpur Division.
 It is 26 km south of the district center Karauli, and 146 km from the state capital, Jaipur.

+Population

+According to the 2011 Census of India, the village comprises 1,319 households and has a total population of 6,865, including 3,731 males and 3,134 females.